key4hep/k4geo/FCCee/IDEA/compact/README.md

 IDEA_o2_v01
 ------------

 Second option of IDEA detector.
 The inner part up to the drift-chamber is identical to IDEA_o1, the dual-readout calorimeter uses the INFN capillary-tubes technology and replaces the monolithic calorimeter description.
-Between the drift-chamber and the dual-readout calorimeter a dual-readout crystal electromagnetic calorimeter is will place, consequentially the preshower is removed.
+Between the drift-chamber and the dual-readout calorimeter a dual-readout crystal electromagnetic calorimeter will be placed, consequentially the preshower is removed.
 The muon system is identical to IDEA_o1.

 October 2024: first implementation using the dual-readout capillary-tubes endcap geometry.